Elissa’s Picks for Vermont Open Studio Weekend

 Welcome the third in my series of blog posts about ways to plan your Open Studio Weekend tour.

-I’ll be referring to studios by both name and number – the number refers to a listing in the Vermont Studio Tour Guide 2014.
+I’ll be referring to studios by both name and number – the number refers to a listing in the green Vermont Studio Tour Guide 2015.
 The colors of the studio numbers in this post match the colored markers in the Google map below.

 There are several ways to get your hands on a map: